-As your health and wellbeing remain our top priority, we're continuing to review all of our work in relation to the coronavirus outbreak.
+As your health and wellbeing remain a priority, we're continuing to review all of our work in relation to the coronavirus outbreak.
 We're therefore sorry to announce that we can no longer offer the Certificate of Sustainability in the 20-21 academic year.

 If you have any further queries about the certificate, please get in touch with Dr Alastair Smith.

 The Certificate of Sustainability has been designed collaboratively, and will be co-delivered by the University Estates Sustainability Team and the Global Sustainable Development Academic Convenors.
 This is a unique endeavour at The University of Warwick, allowing close collaboration between academic and service departments.

 The primary focus of the Certificate is the process of institutional environmental auditing.
 Participants will learn a variety of accessible and basic auditing processes in a number of hands-on workshops, before engaging in a real-life consultancy project for one specific area of university operation.
 Groups will act as sustainability consultants meeting with stakeholders and decision-makers to collectively develop a written brief; working as a team, groups will generate necessary data through an appropriate audit methodology.
 Student consultants will then analyse and write up their findings and recommendations, which will be presented back to Estates and University of Warwick decision-makers.

 Please note that we can only offer 20 places on this Certificate.